Note: Exercise files are found here

-From this view it is clear that both a small rotation and a small translation is needed.
+From this view it is clear that a small rotation is needed and a small translation.
 First with the Alt and the middle mouse button both pressed, drag upwards until the two rings molecules are more parallel.
 Then, with the Alt and the right mouse buttons both pressed, drag upwards until the molecules are better overlapped.

 5F) When the agreement is sufficient, press Add, accept the warning and this molecule is also now constrained by the rigid body.
 Now both molecules will appear as orange.

 If the number of cycles is set to zero (in the Controls tree item), the fit will be seen to have gotten significantly worse, with the profile wR jumping from 2.2% with the distorted model to ~6%.
 This is not surprising and only a few refinement steps will provide a more realistic model with comparable agreement, but far fewer parameters.

 6A) Initially, turn off refinement of all atoms.
 (Select the Atoms tab, double-click on the refine column label and then leave all boxes unchecked and press OK).
 Note that the X flag for the atoms in the rigid bodies would be ignored anyway.

 Then select the RB Models tab.
 The first rigid body is automatically selected.
 Make the following changes:

 1. Select to refine the Origin

 2. Refine both the orientation azimuth and vector by setting the AV flag